Sodalite: Embrace the Calm

 What is Sodalite?

 So named for its sodium content, its mineralogy designates it as a feldspathoid (a mineral consisting of a framework of silicates).
-Increasingly, one particular advantage of the stone’s deep blue luster lends itself to the design of sumptuous, intense blue jewelry designs including bracelets and necklaces.
+Increasingly, the stone’s deep blue luster lends itself to the design of sumptuous, intense blue jewelry, including bracelets and necklaces.

 Sodalite Characteristics

-With a hardness of 5.6 to 6.0 on the Mohs scale, Sodalite possesses durability as lapis lazuli, a stone often viewed interchangeably.
-Although the two stones are not the same, lapis lazuli often include modest amounts of the mineral itself.
+With a hardness of 5.6 to 6.0 on the Mohs scale, Sodalite possesses durability similar to that of lapis lazuli, a stone often viewed as interchangeable.
+Although the two stones are not the same, lapis lazuli usually includes modest amounts of the mineral itself.

-Similarly, the deep blue with delicate swirls of its white veining are responsible for its mischaracterization as a lapis lazuli stone.
+Similarly, the deep blue with delicate swirls of its white veining is responsible for its mischaracterization as a lapis lazuli stone.

-As a meditation stone, Sodalite is often considered to possess energy and to provide clarity of thinking and spiritual growth to people who hold it metaphorically, and physically, quite dear.
+As a meditation stone, Sodalite is often considered to possess energy and provide clarity of thought and spiritual growth to people who hold it in high regard, both metaphorically and physically.

 The Essence of Sodalite

-The stone’s origin and quality are often interrelated: its color, determined by its source, its corresponding exposure to ultraviolet sun rays, as well as its impurities present a signature of its birthplace.
-As an example, stones originating from Canada tend to show a violet hue as they are unearthed from their mines.
+The stone’s origin and quality are often interrelated: its color, determined by its source and corresponding exposure to ultraviolet sun rays, as well as its impurities, present a signature of its birthplace.
+For example, stones originating from Canada tend to exhibit a violet hue when unearthed from their mines.

 The Origin of Sodalite